The most important new China critical-materials signal is not another macro headline about decoupling.

 Methodology

-This article is based on MOFCOM's official export-control compliance case on graphite and other dual-use items at China Export Control Information and the official MOFCOM/GACC notice on the 2026 export-license goods catalog.
-It is connected to prior site work in china-supply-chain-guide, chinese-rare-earth-monopoly, china-rare-earth-license-timing-risk, and battery-supply-chain-explained.
+This article is based on MOFCOM's official export-control compliance case on graphite and other dual-use items at China Export Control Information, the original MOFCOM/GACC 2023 graphite export-control announcement, the official MOFCOM/GACC notice on the 2026 export-license goods catalog, and the USGS Mineral Commodity Summaries 2026 graphite chapter.
+It is connected to prior site work in China manufacturing guide, China's Rare Earth Monopoly: Strategic Materials Explained, and China Rare Earth License Timing Is Now the Buyer Risk.
 The analysis treats the published case as a policy and compliance signal for buyers rather than as legal advice for any specific shipment.